Are you ready to experience deep meditation today? I hope so!

 By carefully analyzing language, it is apparent that the breath is closely associated with the Spirit of Life.

-As a spiritual physician, the connections between physical breathing and spiritual meditation are clear and powerful, and I explain it in detail in my meditation program.
+As a spiritual physician, the connections between physical breathing and spiritual meditation are clear and powerful, and I explain it in detail in my program, Learn How To Meditate and Start Tomorrow, Even If You Don’t Have Time.
 Proper breathing is a key element in meditation, affecting both the physical body, and the movement of the Spirit of Life throughout your Being.

 So how does one breathe during meditation?